 Listing 19-1: Creating raw pointers from references

-Notice we don’t include the unsafe keyword here—you can create raw pointers in safe code, you just can’t dereference raw pointers outside of an unsafe block, as we’ll see in a bit.
+Notice that we don’t include the unsafe keyword in this code.
+We can create raw pointers in safe code; we just can’t dereference raw pointers outside an unsafe block, as you’ll see in a bit.

 We’ve created raw pointers by using as to cast an immutable and a mutable reference into their corresponding raw pointer types.
-Because we created them directly from references that are guaranteed to be valid, we can know that these particular raw pointers are valid, but we can’t make that assumption about just any raw pointer.
+Because we created them directly from references guaranteed to be valid, we know these particular raw pointers are valid, but we can’t make that assumption about just any raw pointer.

-Next we’ll create a raw pointer whose validity we can’t be so certain of.
+Next, we’ll create a raw pointer whose validity we can’t be so certain of.
 Listing 19-2 shows how to create a raw pointer to an arbitrary location in memory.
-Trying to use arbitrary memory is undefined: there may be data at that address or there may not, the compiler might optimize the code so that there is no memory access, or your program might segfault.
-There’s not usually a good reason to be writing code like this, but it is possible:
+Trying to use arbitrary memory is undefined: there might be data at that address or there might not, the compiler might optimize the code so there is no memory access, or the program might error with a segmentation fault.
+Usually, there is no good reason to write code like this, but it is possible:

 let address = 0x012345usize;